 JPs provide document witnessing and certification services to the community both during and outside business hours.

-Bail justices primarily work outside business hours and on weekends to conduct hearings in relation to applications for bail or remand, and applications for interim accommodation orders relating to children.
+Bail justices primarily work outside business hours and on weekends to conduct hearings in relation to applications for bail or remand.
+These hearings are conducted in person and virtually.

 The Honorary Justice Services Support area is responsible for appointing and managing Honorary Justice volunteers.